 For families who plan to travel, we encourage you to be conscientious about the travel guidance being shared by the CDC and state officials.
 For information about Coronavirus Disease (COVID-19) for travelers, visit https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html

-Due to our responsibility to our entire community, we reserve the right to ask any family to refrain from class for a period of 14 days upon their return if the family has traveled outside of the area.
+Due to our responsibility to our entire community, we reserve the right to ask any family who has traveled outside the area to refrain from class for a period of 14 days upon their return.

-If you have any questions or concerns, please talk to your teacher, or feel free to email me or our Administrator directly.
+If you have any questions or concerns, please email me or our Administrator directly.
 Otherwise...
 Let's do our part to KEEP THE MUSIC GOING!

 Katie O'Dea, Director